Loss and Grief Assessment Tools Series

 Loss and Grief Assessment A-1 (Loss of Sister)

-High School student Megan is soft spoken.
+In this Loss and Grief Assessment Tool, High School student Megan is soft spoken.
 She lost her sister several years ago due to an accidental shooting at a party.
 Since her sister’s death, Megan feels as if she lost “half of herself” along with losing her sense of ambition.
-She tries to prevent thinking about losing her sister, but continues to have difficulty sleeping.
+Megan tries to prevent thinking about losing her sister, but continues to have difficulty sleeping.
 She describes experiencing physical pain and describes having a lack of desire to go out with friends.

 Loss and Grief Assessment A-2 (Loss of Girlfriend due to Mass Shooting)

 Chase recently lost his girlfriend during a mass shooting.
 He learned about her death at the hospital when he was taken to the hospital for injuries that he sustained from the violent incident.
-He is reticent to discuss the details about his loss.
+Chase is reticent to discuss the details about his loss.
 He reports that in addition to losing his girlfriend, he also lost the idea of having a family.
-Chase reports that he suffers from a lack of sleep and reports that he self-medicates with marijuana.
+Reports that he suffers from a lack of sleep and reports that he self-medicates with marijuana.

 Loss and Grief Assessment A-3 (Loss of Friends due to Mass Shooting)